Photovoltaics: Efficiency

-In 2019, the world record for solar cell efficiency at 47.1% was achieved by using multi-junction concentrator solar cells, developed at National Renewable Energy Laboratory, Colorado, USA.
+In 2019, the world record for solar cell efficiency at 47.1% was achieved by using multi-junction concentrator solar cells, developed at National Renewable Energy Laboratory, Colorado, US.
 The highest efficiencies achieved without concentration include a material by Sharp Corporation at 35.8% using a proprietary triple-junction manufacturing technology in 2009, and Boeing Spectrolab (40.7% also using a triple-layer design).

 There is an ongoing effort to increase the conversion efficiency of PV cells and modules, primarily for competitive advantage.
 In order to increase the efficiency of solar cells, it is important to choose a semiconductor material with an appropriate band gap that matches the solar spectrum.
 This will enhance the electrical and optical properties.
 Improving the method of charge collection is also useful for increasing the efficiency.
 There are several groups of materials that are being developed.
 Ultrahigh-efficiency devices (η>30%) are made by using GaAs and GaInP2 semiconductors with multijunction tandem cells.
 High-quality, single-crystal silicon materials are used to achieve high-efficiency, low cost cells (η>20%).

 Recent developments in organic photovoltaic cells (OPVs) have made significant advancements in power conversion efficiency from 3% to over 15% since their introduction in the 1980s.
 To date, the highest reported power conversion efficiency ranges 6.7–8.94% for small molecule, 8.4–10.6% for polymer OPVs, and 7–21% for perovskite OPVs.
 OPVs are expected to play a major role in the PV market.
 Recent improvements have increased the efficiency and lowered cost, while remaining environmentally-benign and renewable.

 Several companies have begun embedding power optimizers into PV modules called smart modules.
 These modules perform maximum power point tracking (MPPT) for each module individually, measure performance data for monitoring, and provide additional safety features.
 Such modules can also compensate for shading effects, wherein a shadow falling across a section of a module causes the electrical output of one or more strings of cells in the module to decrease.

 One of the major causes for the decreased performance of cells is overheating.
 The efficiency of a solar cell declines by about 0.5% for every 1 degree Celsius increase in temperature.
 This means that a 100 degree increase in surface temperature could decrease the efficiency of a solar cell by about half.
 Self-cooling solar cells are one solution to this problem.
 Rather than using energy to cool the surface, pyramid and cone shapes can be formed from silica, and attached to the surface of a solar panel.
 Doing so allows visible light to reach the solar cells, but reflects infrared rays (which carry heat).